The thing that makes my Teriyaki Chicken with Rice the bomb is homemade teriyaki sauce and boneless skinless chicken thighs.

 I don’t know what I’d do without my rice cooker.
 It makes rice effortlessly and perfectly EVERY time.
-I received this Black & Decker Rice Cooker as a Christmas present from my daughter and it’s going strong three years later.
+I received this Black & Decker Rice Cooker as a Christmas present from my daughter and it’s going strong years later.
 You can even use it to make soups and sauces, and steam veggies!

 Grab your recipe below!

 How to Make Homemade Teriyaki Chicken With Rice

 - 1 1/2 lbs boneless skinless chicken thighs

 - 1 cup green bok choy or cabbage chopped or shredded

 - 1/8 tbs ginger or more if you love ginger